9. Database access

 We have seen various types of ADO.NET connectors:

-- The generic connector relies on proprietary connectors while presenting a standard interface to the [DAO] layer.
+- the generic connector relies on proprietary connectors while presenting a standard interface to the [dao] layer.

-the list of parameters for a parameterized SQL statement.
-The statement `update articles set price=price*1.1 where id=@id` has the parameter `@id`. |
+the parameter list of a parameterized SQL order.
+The order update articles set price=price*1.1 where id=@id has the @id parameter. |

-- ParameterName: parameter name
+- ParameterName : parameter name

-- DbType: the SQL type of the parameter
+- DbType : the SQL type of the parameter

 - ...

 because the parameters are not named.
-In this case, the order in which the parameters are added to the [IDbCommand.Parameters] collection is taken into account.
-In this example, the four parameters must be inserted in the order name, price, currentStock, minimumStock.
-In the query with named parameters, the order in which the parameters are added does not matter.
-Ultimately, the developer cannot completely abstract away from the DBMS they are using when initializing the parameters of a parameterized query.
+The order in which the parameters are added to the [IDbCommand.Parameters] collection is then taken into account.
+In this example, the 4 parameters should be inserted in the following order name, price, stockactuel, stockminimum.
+In a query with named parameters, the order in which the parameters are added is irrelevant.
+In the end, the developer can't totally ignore the SGBD he uses when initializing the parameters of a parameterized query.
 This is one of the current limitations of the generic connector.

 ![]() |